Ikechukwu-Miracle/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions gives execute permission to everyone for the sub-directories of the current directory 12-directory_permissions creates a new dir my_dir and assigns it 751 permissions 13-change_group changes the group of the file 'hello' to 'school' 100-change_owner_and_group changes owner and group to vincent and staff respectively for all files and dir
+11-directories_permissions gives execute permission to everyone for the sub-directories of the current directory 12-directory_permissions creates a new dir my_dir and assigns it 751 permissions 13-change_group changes the group of the file 'hello' to 'school' 100-change_owner_and_group changes owner and group to vincent and staff respectively for all files and dir 101-symbolic_link_permissions changes owner and group to vincent and staff respectively for _hello